weavolutionmage/drachenwald/offices/seneschal/lawproposal1.md

 7.02.2.1 Each competitor in the Crown Tournament must be fighting for a prospective consort ~~of the opposite sex unless the Crown has elected to permit a competitor to fight for a prospective consort of the same sex~~.
 The competitor and prospective **consort** ~~Consort~~ are referred to as "Participants" in these laws.

-# 2 Proposal to change Drachenwald law 9-11
+# 2 Proposal to change Drachenwald law 9-11 (July 7 draft)

 ## Reasoning